peterhinch/micropython-micropower/README.md

 # micropython-micropower
 Some ideas for building ultra low power systems based on the Pyboard.
 This document is based on Pyboard firmware dated 21st October 2015.
 Earlier versions had issues affecting the real time clock (RTC).
+Note this is a minimum requirement: later versions offer improved RTC accuracy and it is recommended that the latest version be used.

 # Abstract